Ukraine–NATO Civic League

-NATO-Ukraine Civic League (Громадська ліга Україна — НАТО) is a Ukrainian non-governmental organization, partnership network of NGOs (associations of citizens) which support Euro-Atlantic/European course of Ukraine.
+NATO-Ukraine Civic League (Громадська ліга Україна — НАТО) is a Ukrainian non-governmental organization (NGO) that aims to facilitate partnership and networking between NGOs (associations of citizens) which support Euro-Atlantic/European course of Ukraine.

 History

-NATO-Ukraine Civic League was established in September 26, 2003 as independent community organization.
-That day 26 NGOs joined the League.
+NATO-Ukraine Civic League was established in September 26, 2003 as independent community organization; 26 NGOs joined the League on the day of its establishment.
+As of 2015, the league has 48 member NGOs.

 Ukrainian Integration into NATO: working together, the First All-Ukraine NGO's Assembly of NATO-Ukraine Civic League in Kyiv, Ukraine took place on October 20, 2003.
 George Robertson, Secretary General of NATO taken part in Assembly.

-Since April 27, 2006, the Head of the Coordination Council of the NATO-Ukraine League is Serhiy Dzherdzh, Ph.D.
-League unites 48 NGOs today (2015).
+Since April 27, 2006, the Head of the Coordination Council of the NATO-Ukraine League is Serhiy Dzherdzh, Ph.D..

+The League has organised round-table discussions and workshops for Ukrainian non-governmental organizations to explore national security issues and defense reforms in Ukraine.

 Statutory mission

 The Partnership Network activities should make a substantial impact on development of positive attitude of people to the strategic direction of defense and security policy implementation in Ukraine.